rkgofiitk/academic-issues.github.io/Topics/PhDsAtoldIITs.md

 or IITs.
 Sometime back in an earlier blog, I referred to a movie called [P.H.D.
 (Pile Higher and Deeper)](https://www.youtube.com/watch?v=uMFKu8ies0c).
 It sums up the life of a typical research student in an
 American University.
 So, to say that the US universities are better is a myth.
 In European system, a professor is an institution.
-It is even more difficult to go against a prodessor unless you want to sacrifice your life!
+It is even more difficult to go against a professor unless you want to sacrifice your life!
 No one looks at the root cause; if you decide to pursue a
 Ph.
 D at IITs, you have chosen to do so.
 Cribbing about it only reflects your frustration.
 Any system has its fair share of good, bad and ugly.
 Percentage-wise, there are also as many good souls at older IITs as at any US university.
 Finding a good supervisor is a mature well-reasoned choice rather than swimming along with a bandwagon.
 The blame squarely lies on the concerned student.
 It is like the wretched politicians we vote for.
 People deserve the leader they vote for.

+The last point is the opportunities for research publications originating from India.
+India does not have an ecosystem for peer evaluation or research publications.
+All journals and top-grade conferences are controlled by the researchers and their caucus from the USA, Canada, or European
+Nations.
+[Scimago](https://www.scimagojr.com/journalrank.php) ranking scheme is accepted worldwide.
+Scimago lists a total of 482 journals from India.
+It lists only twelve of the Indian journals in category Q1.
+The majority of the journals from India are ranked in the category Q4.
+As far as computer science is concerned, Scimago lists only eleven journals.
+None of them belong to the Q1 category.
+Naturally, getting a publication from India is more challenging than from the USA, Canada, Europe, or Australia.
+One needs to be in the good network of peers or share credits of publications with researchers from outside India.
+It not only hurts to share credits but unethical to do so.

 [Back to Index](../index.md)